 Movie Title: Monkey Wrench

 Log line: A man, the wrong target of mercenaries is thrust in to action after they fail to kill him.
 He discovers that his reporter girlfriend was the target and her story of a kidnapped Senator is true.
-He evades terrorists and police as he races across Washington D.C. to foil an evil terrorist plot to destroy America from within.
+He evades terrorists and police as he races across Washington D.C. to foil a terrorist plot to destroy America from within.

 Nutshell: Die Hard meets Eraser.